kkig/German-word-quiz/README.md

 word library is from from library.js file

 //v.2:
-word library is from external link(json)
+word library is from external link(https://raw.githubusercontent.com/kkig/German-word-json-file/master/german_library.json)

 //Button:
 When you click answer, correct answer will be green and false answer will be red.